fenago/snowflake-intro/vhol_data_vault/vhol_data_vault.md

 1. Login to your Snowflake trial account.
 ![Snowflake Log In Screen](assets/img4.png)

-2. First page you are going to see would likely be [Snowflake Classic UI](https://docs.snowflake.com/en/user-guide/ui-using.html):
+2. First page you are going to see would likely be [Snowflake Classic UI]:
 ![Snowflake Classic UI](assets/img7.png)
-To keep things interesting, for the purpose of this lab let's use [Snowflake New Web Interface](https://docs.snowflake.com/en/user-guide/ui-web.html) also known as Snowsight.
+To keep things interesting, for the purpose of this lab let's use [Snowflake New Web Interface] also known as Snowsight.
 However, you absolutely can continue using Classic UI as all steps in this guide are expressed in SQL and will work regardless what interface is used.
 To switch into Snowsight, let's click the **Preview** button in the top-right corner:

 ![Snowflake New UI](assets/img5.png)